 1. Item writers are screened for expertise

 Make sure the item writers (authors) that are recruited for the program will meet minimum levels of expertise.
-Often, this involves number of years of experience in the field.
-You also might want to ensure their demographics are sufficiently distributed, such as specialty area or geographic region.
+Often this involves a lot of years of experience in the field.
+You also might want to make sure their demographics are sufficiently distributed, such as specialty area or geographic region.

 2. Item writers are trained on best practices